pscally1005/pscally1005.github.io/_posts/recipes/protein/2023-03-28-chickpea-brownie.markdown

 - To make this into a layer cake, bake the batter in two <a href='https://amzn.to/4q0gY0f'>9" circle cake pans</a> for about 40 minutes, covered with foil.
 Spread frosting on the middle layer, the top, and down the sides.
 Dust the top with <a href='/misc/overshadowed-healthy-foods#chocolate'>cocoa powder</a>
 - <img src='/assets/Food/Protein Powder/Chickpea Brownie/chickpea-cake.jpg' alt='' class='instruction-image'>

-- For a frosting, you can also use my either <a href='/recipes/banana-bread-hummus'>Banana Bread Hummus Spread</a> or <a href='/recipes/date-frosting'>Date Sweetened Frosting</a> as frostings too!

-- Or, you can also make a frosting with the following ingredients
+- Here's a simple protein frosting recipe
 - INGREDIENTS(chickpeabrowniefrosting)

+- If you make a layer cake with the above frosting and cut the cake into 12 slices, this will yield the following nutrition facts
+- FACTS(chickpeabrownielayercake)

+- Or you can use either my <a href='/recipes/banana-bread-hummus'>Banana Bread Hummus Spread</a> or <a href='/recipes/date-frosting'>Date Sweetened Frosting</a> as frostings too!
 ---